ComputeCanada/magic_castle/docs/README.md

 your cloud provider and verify that your cluster can be built as it is described by the `main.tf` configuration file.

-Terraform should now be able to communicate with your cloud provier.
+Terraform should now be able to communicate with your cloud provider.
 To test your configuration file, enter the following command
 ```
 $ terraform plan
 ```

-This command will validate the syntax of your configuration file and communicate with the provier, but it will not create new resources.
+This command will validate the syntax of your configuration file and communicate with the provider, but it will not create new resources.
 It is only a dry-run.
 If Terraform does not report any error, you can move to the next step.
 Otherwise, read the errors and fix your configuration file accordingly.